 The user experience likely won’t be quite the same for those who can’t make adjustments on the fly with the My Disney Experience app, but a smartphone is still not required to partake.

-What if I miss a FASTPASS+ window?
+What if I miss a FastPass+ window?

-Any guests who visit once MyMagic+ is fully rolled out to the general public will be able to participate in the program, regardless of when or how they booked their trip.
-You will either receive an email once the system goes live or will be given information upon arrival.
-Even off-site guests will be able to book FastPass+ once you arrive if you’re staying off-site and don’t purchase tickets in advance.
+Any guests who visit now that MyMagic+ is fully rolled out to the general public will be able to participate in the program, regardless of when or how they booked their trip.
+You will either receive an email prompting you to make necessary adjustments to ensure you receive your MagicBands if you’re staying on-site, or you will be able to book FastPass+ once you arrive if you’re staying off-site and don’t purchase tickets in advance.

 My greater concern lies with how much Disney has spent on this whole NextGen initiative, and how that money could have been used on actual substance or necessary maintenance in the parks.
 To me, the gains from a streamlined system aren’t a big deal.
 As for other aspects of NextGen and what MyMagic+ might be able to do in the future, I enjoy video games, but I don’t go to Walt Disney World to experience them, and it seems the whole direction of the Disney enterprise has been to cater more to the video game and iPhone-addicted generation.
 I hope quality dark rides and themed environments continue to be a huge focus for Disney (and if Cars Land is any indication, they are), because this billion dollar investment represents nothing that I personally couldn’t do without.
 Now, if Disney quickly sees a huge return on investment, great.
 But I’d still rather see capital expenditures made on attractions and transportation infrastructure, rather than Disney Vacation Club resorts and NextGen.
 Not to say DVC and NextGen don’t have their place, but right now they seem like the primary focus of Disney in the theme parks realm (at least at Walt Disney World).

 For Walt Disney World trip planning tips and comprehensive advice, make sure to read our Walt Disney World Trip Planning Guide and related articles.